bensu/doo/README.md

 ## Changes

 * `0.1.6-SNAPSHOT` includes many internal changes.
-  While no major API changes where made, breakage is expected:
+While all the changes are backwards compatible, regressions are expected:
   * Adds the `:verbose` option to `doo.core/run-script`
   * Removes `cljsbuild` as a dependency.
   * Swaps `selmer` for `data.json`.